Netcracker/KubeMarine/documentation/Installation.md

 **Warning**: These kubeadm parameters are configurable only during installation, currently.
 Kubemarine currently do not provide special procedure to change these parameters after installation.
+To reconfigure the parameters manually, refer to the official documentation at [https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-reconfigure](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-reconfigure).
+For more information about generic approach of the cluster maintenance, refer to [Maintenance Basics](Maintenance.md#basics).

 During init, join, upgrade procedures kubeadm runs `preflight` procedure to do some preliminary checks.
 In case of any error kubeadm stops working.
 Sometimes it is necessary to ignore some preflight errors to deploy or upgrade successfully.